According to their definitions, the difference between a compiler and an interpreter seems clear enough:

 You might think that this is nitpicking: if you compile a program it runs faster, the time that it takes to compile does not matter.
 This is usually the old school opinion.
 And without doubt the resulting program is run more times than it is compiled.
 So who cares if the development takes more time?
 Well, for sure it takes a “bring the pain” attitude to development that is somewhat admirable.
 But what if the gains in run time are not relevant, while the losses in development productivity are significant?

 It is one thing if you creating an operating system and another one if you making a selfie app.
 Even your users might prefer a not-even-noticeable loss in run time speed in exchange for getting features quicker.
 There is not a one-size-fits-all answer: in some contexts productivity matters more than speed, in others the reverse is true.

 The Mysteries Of Debugging

-There is another particular aspect that ends up being more uncertain than what one would aspect: debugging.
+There is another particular aspect that ends up being more uncertain than what one would expect: debugging.
 On paper debugging is easier while using a interpreter than using a compiler.
 That is true for several reasons:

 - with the interpreter there is one version of the executable; you don’t need a debug version for development and a release one for the end user